 If you’re here for that kind of thing, I’m going to tell it to you straight: This blog post isn’t what you’re looking for.
 Don’t waste the next 10 minutes of your life reading this, because none of these Facebook Ads “hacks” will 10X your email list (unless your email list has 3 people, in which case, it might).
+Instead of teaching you so-called secrets, these marketers should be handing over a copy of Facebook Advertising For Dummies and sending you on your merry way.

 I have a love/hate relationship with the word “hack” because it implies that success is instantly attainable to anyone who possesses knowledge of said hack.
 And, as anyone who has been in business for more than a year will know, it actually takes a bloody long time to become an overnight success.